nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/digital-signature.md

 ### What Is a Digital Certificate?

 Before you sign a document you need a digital certificate.
 Certificates are attached to documents to verify the identity of the signer, that is to check that the person signing the message is who they claim to be.
 Certificates are issued by Certificate Authorities (CA, also known as Issuer).
 To verify that a certificate has not been tampered with, it has to be validated against the CA's public key.
 If this verification is passed it means that the CA certifies the authenticity of the signer.
-Digital certificates are formatted using PKI standards, the most common of them is X.509, which is also used in this add-on.
+Digital certificates are formatted using PKI standards, the most common of them is X.509, which is also used in this addon.

 ![]({{file name='certificate_viewer.png'}} ?w=500,border=true)